apache/camel-quarkus-examples/aws-lambda/README.md

 6. Once the function is created click the function name to upload the generated function.zip file and configure it.

 7. Scroll down and select the Code tab.
-Click the upload from dropdown on right hand side of the screen and select .zip or .jar file
+Click the upload from dropdown on right-hand side of the screen and select .zip or .jar file

-8. Click upload and browse to the path where the generated a zip file is created `target/function.zip` and select the function.zip file and click save
+8. Click upload and browse to the path where the generated zip file `target/function.zip` was created and select the function.zip file and click save

 9. Under the Code tab scroll down to the Runtime settings and click edit